jaemsnrg/code-bootcamp/README.md

 ## Features

 - NextJS for Severside rendered content
-- Current setup ready to scale to full application
+- Current setup contains scalable architecture
 - ATOMIC design principles - break down components by levels of composition
 - CSS Grid used for layout 6 / 12 columns mobile / desktop
+- TailwindCSS for utility class based CSS - preffered for bootstrapping

 ## TODO
 - Convert images to webp and resize as appropriate for position on page